Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Feature access and enforcement remain in the product, while Metronome handles the hard parts of usage computation and reliability.

-• Support for complex pricing models – Handle credits, overages, tiered rates, and custom usage dimensions.
+Support for complex pricing models: Handle credit-based pricing, overages, tiered rates, and custom usage dimensions.

-• Stripe integration – Sync rated usage into Stripe for invoicing and payments.
+Stripe integration: Sync rated usage into Stripe for invoicing and payment processing.

 Source: withorb.com

-Orb approaches usage-based billing from a finance and pricing perspective.
+Orb approaches usage-based billing from the perspective of finance and product teams.
 The platform emphasizes turning detailed usage data into invoices that reflect contract terms, pricing changes, and corrections without manual cleanup.

-Orb can pair with Stripe or an existing billing stack to connect usage to contract terms and invoicing.
+Orb can integrate with Stripe or an existing billing stack to connect usage to contract terms and invoicing.

 It supports setups where subscriptions, usage charges, and negotiated terms coexist, and where pricing changes need audit trails and financial confidence.